AmairanyG/Superstore/README.md

 # Superstore
 <img src="Images/BACC Logo.png" class="center vizualization"  alt="BACC Logo">

                                                          By

 		   Christian Bourdeau, Amairani Garcia, Shan Huang, Anaisa Cerda, and Priyanka Grover

 ## Project Overview:
 Business Analytics Consulting Company (BACC) helps businesses unleash the power of their data by developing data pipelines, predictive analytics, and automating dashboards.

-On our website, [BACC](http://bacc.ga), we share our client's success story of the retail chain Superstore.
+On our website [BACC](http://bacc.ga) we share our client's success story of the retail chain Superstore.

 Using this link [Superstore Dashboards](https://public.tableau.com/profile/cbourdeau#!/vizhome/BACC-Superstore/ExecutiveOverview) you may directed straight to the tableau dashboards we created for the analysis.